sophiamarani/py-telegram-bot-sg-weather/README.md

 - **Programming Language:** Python
 - **Hosting:** AWS Lambda (serverless computing)
 - **API Management:** AWS API Gateway

-## Usage
-1. Open Telegram and visit the bot: [@pocketweather_bot](https://t.me/pocketweather_bot).
-2. Use the `/today` command to get today's weather forecast.
-3. Use the `/future` command to see the weather forecast for the next 4 days.

 ## Set Up
 1. **Create Your `.env` File**